Hariom-Ingle/Ai-Interview-Web/README.md

 * **Redux Toolkit:** For efficient and predictable state management.
 * **React Router DOM:** For declarative routing in the application.
 * **Axios:** A promise-based HTTP client for making API requests.

+* **Audio-to-Text Integration:** Enables the conversion of spoken language into written text, likely for processing user voice input during interviews.

+* **Text-to-Speech Integration:** Facilitates the conversion of written text into spoken words, potentially used for AI responses or interview prompts.
 * **React Toastify:** For elegant and customizable notifications.
 * **Shadcn/UI:** A collection of reusable components built with Radix UI and Tailwind CSS.
 * **Tailwind CSS:** A utility-first CSS framework for rapidly building custom designs.